Georges-Louis Leclerc, Comte de Buffon: Career

-In 1732 he moved to Paris, where he made the acquaintance of Voltaire and other intellectuals.
-He lived in the Faubourg Saint-Germain, with Gilles-François Boulduc, first apothecary of the King, professor of chemistry at the Royal Garden of Plants, member of the Academy of Sciences.
+In 1732 he moved to Paris, where he met Voltaire and other intellectuals.
+He lived in the Faubourg Saint-Germain, with Gilles-François Boulduc, first apothecary of the King, professor of chemistry at the Jardin du Roi, member of the Academy of Sciences.
 He first made his mark in the field of mathematics and, in his Sur le jeu de franc-carreau (On the game of fair-square), introduced differential and integral calculus into probability theory; the problem of Buffon's needle in probability theory is named after him.
 In 1734 he was admitted to the French Academy of Sciences.
 During this period he corresponded with the Swiss mathematician Gabriel Cramer.

 His protector Maurepas had asked the Academy of Sciences to do research on wood for the construction of ships in 1733.
 Soon afterward, Buffon began a long-term study, performing some of the most comprehensive tests to date on the mechanical properties of wood.
 Included were a series of tests to compare the properties of small specimens with those of large members.
 After carefully testing more than a thousand small specimens without knots or other defects, Buffon concluded that it was not possible to extrapolate to the properties of full-size timbers, and he began a series of tests on full-size structural members.

 In 1739 he was appointed head of the Parisian Jardin du Roi with the help of Maurepas; he held this position to the end of his life.
 Buffon was instrumental in transforming the Jardin du Roi into a major research center and museum.
 He also enlarged it, arranging the purchase of adjoining plots of land and acquiring new botanical and zoological specimens from all over the world.